TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 - `const byte* payload `: Bytes to send.
 - `size_t length`: The number of bytes.
 Use `sizeof(payload)` to get it.
 - `port_t port = 1`: The port to address.
 Defaults to `1`.
-- `bool confirm = false`: Whether to ask for confirmation.
-Defaults to `false`.
-If confirmation fails, the method will return error code `TTN_ERROR_UNEXPECTED_RESPONSE`.
+- `bool confirm = false`: Whether to ask for confirmation—defaults to `false`.
+If confirmation fails, the method will return the error code `TTN_ERROR_UNEXPECTED_RESPONSE`.
 - `uint8_t sf = 0`: Override the spreading factor (SF).
 If the default value `0` is passed, the SF is not changed from the constructor or previous value.

 Returns a success or error code and logs the related error message: